IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 `DismissablePanel`. `DismissablePanel`s can be dismissed by the user, through system UI functionality, like swiping it away.

-TomTom IndiGO offers a base set of panel types that can be used.
+TomTom Digital Cockpit offers a base set of panel types that can be used.
 Customers can also define their own panel types.
 To create your own panel for a frontend, you can derive from any of the panel classes in the package [`com.tomtom.ivi.platform.frontend.api.common.frontend.panels`](TTIVI_PLATFORM_API).
 Which panel to derive from depends on how the panel should be presented.
 For example, deriving from